Met Gala 2018: The Best, Worst, and Most Sacrilegious Looks

 Best Resurrection: Rita Ora

 Rita Ora is often the butt of the joke – and often for good reason.
 But she was on the receiving end of a savagely ironic New York Times tweet tonight, and we’re happy to report that her Prada gown with hints of neon and a dramatic train is good enough to shut down the haters.
-For now.
+For a brief moment.

 The Only Pope We Recognize: Rihanna